A new proof of the Larman-Rogers upper bound for the chromatic number of the Euclidean space: The main result

 Let $\Omega$ be a lattice.
-A \textit{multilattice} is a union $\Phi = \cup_{i=1}^{k} (\Omega+x_i)$ of translates of $\Omega$ by a finite number of vectors.
-A lattice is also a multilattice with $k=1$.
-By $q(\Phi)$ denote the number of translations of the lattice $\Omega$ in the multilattice $\Phi$.
+A \textit{multilattice} is a union $\Phi = \cup_{i=1}^{q} (\Omega+x_i)$ of translates of $\Omega$ by a finite number of vectors.
+A lattice can be considered as a multilattice with $q=1$.
+The number $q$ in the definition of $\Phi$ is denoted by $q(\Phi)$.
 A tiling $\Psi$ of the space $\R^n$ by convex polytopes is called \textit{associated} with the multilattice $\Phi$ if there is a bijection between polytopes of $\Psi$ and points in $\Phi$ such that every point $x$ is contained in the interior of the corresponding polytope $\psi_x$.

 Let $K$ be a bounded closed centrally-symmetric convex body.
-The \textit{tiling parameter} is Define where the infimum is over all multilattices $\Phi$ with $q(\Phi) \leq k$ and all tilings associated with them.
+The \textit{tiling parameter} is Define where the infimum is taken over all multilattices $\Phi$ with $q(\Phi) \leq k$ and all tilings associated with them.
+We call $\gamma(K,1)$ to be the \textit{lattice tiling parameter} of $K$.

 Our main result is